freedomofpress/securedrop.org/README.rst

     docker compose up  # long-running process to run application server, every time

     # In a separate shell:
-    docker-compose exec django ./manage.py createdevdata  # one-time command
+    make dev-createdevdata  # one-time command

-Visit ``http://localhost:8000/`` to see the site or ``http://localhost:8000/admin/`` for the Wagtail admin.
+Visit ``http://localhost:8000/`` to see the site.

+The URL of the admin area is ``http://localhost:8000/admin/`` for the Wagtail admin.
+Running the dev data creation command will create login credentials of username "test" and password "test".

 Getting Started: The Unabridged Edition
 ---------------------------------------

 The development environment uses Docker Compose to run the application server, database, and webpack compilation processes.
-If you are using Docker for Mac, this comes preinstalled.

 Before development you *must* run this one-time command.